ritwikadas07/Computer-Vision-Final-Project/README.md

 # Process Overview

-## 1. We Imported and Installed Dependencies
-We ensured that all necessary libraries and frameworks were installed, including TensorFlow, Keras, and MediaPipe, which facilitated the development of our models and the processing of video data.

-## 2. We Extracted Keypoints using MediaPipe Holistic
-We utilized MediaPipe Holistic to detect and extract keypoints from video frames.
-These keypoints were crucial for analyzing human gestures in sign language, allowing us to gather detailed spatial data on sign language movements.

-## 3. We Built the Sign Language Detection Models
-We developed deep neural networks using TensorFlow and Keras, incorporating LSTM layers.
-The LSTM layers were chosen for their optimal performance in sequence prediction, which is essential for handling the sequential data of keypoints derived from sign language gestures.

-## 4. We Implemented Real-Time Sign Language Prediction
-We successfully implemented models to predict sign language in real-time using video sequences.
-This process involved processing live video inputs, extracting keypoints, and using these keypoints in our LSTM networks to accurately classify sign language gestures.
+In our project, we started by setting up all the necessary tools like TensorFlow, Keras, and MediaPipe.
+These helped us build and manage our models effectively.
+We then used MediaPipe Holistic to pick up key points from video frames, which are crucial for understanding the specific movements in sign language.
+With these keypoints, we built a network using deep learning techniques, specifically LSTM layers, because they’re great for predicting sequences, which is exactly what we need for recognizing sign language from videos.
+Finally, we brought our project to life by making it work in real-time.
+This meant our system could take live video, spot the important gestures, and use our model to interpret these gestures right as they happen.

 ## Learning Outcomes
 Participants will gain hands-on experience in: